Skip to content

 Is E161G safe or restricted?

 E161G is an approved food additive in the EU and currently carries no special regulatory restrictions in the EU additive register.
-Forkin classifies it as No regulatory flags and does not make health claims.
-See the methodology for how regulatory levels are assigned.
+Forkin classifies it as No known concern and does not make health claims.
+See the methodology for how regulatory levels are assigned, or the guide to how EU additives are approved, re-evaluated and banned.

 Frequently asked questions about E161G